Provision and / or strategies

 - Put preventative strategies in place, e.g. avoiding high arousal situations such as busy corridors.

-- Arrange a safe and calm area / reflection room, chosen in agreement with the child / young person.
+- Arrange a low arousal area / reflection area, chosen in agreement with the child / young person.

 - Implement a risk management plan which includes pro-active strategies, early interventions to reduce anxiety/harm and reactive strategies to ensure a consistent approach.

-- Implement a clear plan of action, agreed with parents with regard to physical intervention (Schools do not need parental permission to use reasonable force on CYP).
-A Risk Assessment must be in place if the CYP is causing a risk.
+- Implement a clear plan of action, agreed with parent carers, with regards to physical intervention.
+A Risk Assessment must be in place if the child / young person is causing a risk.